shahoraiar/FarmHub/README.md

 ## 🌱 Farms & Farmers

 ### Farmer (Role User)
+> **Note:**
-- **Note:** To create a Farmer user, you must first create a Farm.
+> - To create a Farmer user, you must first create a Farm.
-- A Farmer must be assigned to a Farm, and a Farm can have many Farmers.
+> - A Farmer must be assigned to a Farm, and a Farm can have many Farmers.

 | URL | Method | Description | Permission |
 |-----|--------|-------------|-------------|